Sappho: Music

 One of the earliest surviving images of Sappho, from c.
 470 BC.
 She is shown holding a barbitos and plectrum, and turning to listen to Alcaeus.

 Sappho's poetry was written to be sung, but its musical content is largely uncertain.

 As it is unlikely that any system of musical notation existed in Ancient Greece before the fifth century, the original music that accompanied her songs probably did not survive until the classical period, and no ancient musical scores to accompany her poetry survive.
 Sappho reportedly wrote in the mixolydian mode, which was considered sorrowful; it was commonly used in Greek tragedy, and Aristoxenus believed that the tragedians learned it from Sappho.
 Aristoxenus attributed to Sappho the invention of this mode, but this is unlikely.
 While there are no attestations that she used other modes, she presumably varied them depending on the poem's character.
 When originally sung, each syllable of her text likely corresponded to one note as the use of lengthy melismata developed in the later classical period.

-Sappho wrote both songs for solo and choral performance.
+Sappho wrote songs both for solo and choral performance.
 With Alcaeus, she pioneered a new style of sung monody (single-line melody) that departed from the multi-part choral style that largely defined earlier Greek music.
 This style afforded her more opportunities to individualize the content of her poems; the historian Plutarch noted that she "speaks words mingled truly with fire, and through her songs, she draws up the heat of her heart".
 Some scholars theorize that the Tithonus poem was among her works meant for a solo singer.
 Only fragments of Sappho's choral works are extant; of these, her epithalamia (wedding songs) survive better than her cultic hymns.
 The later compositions were probably meant for antiphonal performance between either a male and female choir or a soloist and choir.

 In Sappho's time, sung poetry was usually accompanied by musical instruments, which usually doubled the voice in unison or played homophonically an octave higher or lower.
 Her poems mention numerous instruments, including the pektis, a harp of Lydian origin, (Note: The pektis harp, also known as the plēktron or plectrum, may be the same as the magadis.) and lyre.
 (Note: Sappho names both the lyra and chelynna (lit. 'tortoise'); both refer to bowl lyres.)
 Sappho is most closely associated with the barbitos, a lyre-like string instrument that was deep in pitch.
 Euphorion of Chalcis reports that she referred to it in her poetry, and a fifth-century red-figure vase by either the Dokimasia Painter or Brygos Painter includes Sappho and Alcaeus with barbitoi.
 Sappho mentions the aulos, a wind instrument with two pipes, in fragment 44 as accompanying the song of the Trojan women at Hector and Andromache's wedding, but not as accompanying her own poetry.
 Later Greek commentators wrongly believed that she had invented the plectrum.